 9 Effective Tips to Prevent Smartphone Overheating during Summers

-During the summer months, smartphones can easily overheat due to high temperatures and increased usage.
+During summer, smartphones can easily overheat due to high temperatures and increased usage.
 Overheating not only affects the performance of your device but can also shorten its battery life.

 Here are some simple tips to prevent your smartphone from overheating:

-1. Keep Your Phone Out of Direct Sunlight: Direct sunlight can quickly raise the temperature of your phone.
-Try to keep it in the shade or indoors, especially during the hottest parts of the day.
+1. Keep Your Phone Out of Direct Sunlight: Direct sunlight can quickly raise temperature of your phone.
+Try to keep it in shade or indoors, especially during hottest parts of the day.

 2. Remove Phone Cases When Necessary: Some phone cases can trap heat and prevent proper airflow, causing your phone to overheat.
 Consider using a thinner case or removing the case periodically to help your phone stay cool.